 Infections can happen under the best of circumstances, but just a few, small habits can greatly reduce your risk.
 First of all, hand washing with soap and water prior to changing dressings and touching your incision can go a long way in preventing infection.
 If soap and water is not available then use anti-bacterial gel.
 Remember, everything that is on your hands will transfer to anything you touch - including your incision site.
 Encourage the people around you to keep their hands clean and remind them to do so often.
 It's also important to keep your living space clean.
-Have your bedding changed every day and sleep in clean pajamas at night.
+Change bed linens frequently and pajamas.
 Keep your clothes clean during the day and bathe regularly to keep bacteria off of your skin.